-- 295. The CRA 5 fishery extends from the western side of the Marlborough Sounds across to Cape Jackson and then southwards to Banks Peninsula.
-There are three distinct regions of commercial fishing-Picton/Port Underwood, Ward, Kaikoura, Motunau, and Banks Peninsula, although some commercial vessels work the area from Nelson through to D'Urville Island.
-The bulk of the commercial catch is taken from the area bounded by Tory Channel in the north and Motunau in the south. - The current TAC of 467 tonnes was set in April 1999.
+- 251. The CRA 5 fishery extends from the western side of the Marlborough Sounds across to Cape Jackson and then southwards to Banks Peninsula.
+There are three distinct regions of commercial fishing-Picton/Port Underwood, Ward-Kaikoura-Motunau, and Banks Peninsula, although a small number of commercial vessels work the area from Nelson through to D'Urville Island.
+The bulk of the commercial catch is taken from the area bounded by Tory Channel in the north and Motunau in the south. - 252.
+The current TAC of 467 tonnes was set in April 1999.
 In that decision 40 tonnes was allowed for amateur catch and 40 tonnes for customary catch.
 The TACC was increased from 303.7 tonnes to 350 tonnes.
-The allowance for illegal unreported removals is 37 tonnes. - 297.
-There are 49 quota share owners in CRA 5.
+The allowance for illegal unreported removals is 37 tonnes. - 253.
+There are 45 quota share owners in CRA 5.
 The fleet comprised an estimated 35 vessels reporting catch in the 2003/04 season.
 Many commercial vessels work off beaches between Port Underwood and Motunau.
-The landed value of the commercial catch was estimated at \$10 million (based on average port price paid to fishermen) in 2004/05, and the fishery supports processing and export facilities in Nelson, Ward, Kaikoura, and Christchurch
+The landed value of the commercial catch was estimated at \$10 million in 2004/05 (based on average port price paid to fishermen), and the fishery supports processing and export facilities in Ward, Kaikoura, and Christchurch - 254.
+The CRA 5 industry members, through membership of their commercial stakeholder group CRAMAC 5, have encouraged and facilitated an ongoing dialogue with amateur fishing and dive clubs and with Iwi groups in the region.
+The responses to the process have been extremely encouraging in terms of future co-operative research and management initiatives.

-- 298. The CRA 5 industry members, through membership of their commercial stakeholder group CRAMAC 5, have encouraged and facilitated an ongoing dialogue with amateur fishing and dive clubs and with Iwi groups in the region.
-The responses to the process have been extremely encouraging in terms of future co-operative research and management initiatives. - Amateur catch is estimated at 35 tonnes (MFish 1996).
+- 255. Amateur catch is estimated at 35 tonnes (MFish 1996).
 The preferred methods for amateur fishing are potting and diving with UBA.
-The recreational fishing and dive charter industry is growing in the region.
-Dive clubs in the region have actively reported tag recapture information and maintain an ongoing interest in the regional research programme. - 300.
-There are no estimates for customary harvest in CRA 5. - 301.
+Recreational rock lobster fishing and the dive charter industry are both growing in the region.
+Dive clubs in the region have actively reported tag recapture information and maintain an ongoing interest in the regional research programme. - 256.
+There are low estimates of customary harvest in CRA 5. - 257.
 CRA 5 has an intensive stock-monitoring regime in place.
-Intensive catch sampling and tag and release projects have been done as Fisheries Required Services, and CRAMAC 5 operates an extensive Vessel Logbook programme that provides data to the stock assessment process. - 302.
+Intensive catch sampling and tag and release projects have been done as Fisheries Required Services, and CRAMAC 5 operates an extensive Vessel Logbook programme that provides data to the stock assessment process. - 258.
 The 2003 stock assessment for CRA 5 is reported in detail in the RLFAWG 2003 Plenary Report.